pgm-yoon-lab/PGM-lab-website/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %} Our members

-Welcome to our newly established lab
+Welcome to our newly established lab.
 We are building a collaborative research environment from the ground up, and we’re excited to grow our team.

 <div style="margin:14px 0 6px; border-radius:14px; overflow:hidden; border:1px solid var(--light-gray); box-shadow:0 6px 30px rgba(0,40,80,.07);">